X1L3F/ESP32-CAN-Shield/README.md

 1. Attach CAN-Shield to ESP32 connect it to PC with the right USB-port and flash the Gateway-software
 2. Plug in IDC and connect to VN1610.
 Connect VN1610 to PC.
+3. Go to the settings website of the ESP by entering it's ip in a browser.
+And configure CAN-speed and IP of the Connector host.
-3. Start `Connector/connector.py`, the UDP traffic can also be analyzed with Wireshark by filtering for `caneth`
+4. Start `Connector/connector.py`, the UDP traffic can also be analyzed with Wireshark by filtering for `caneth`
-4. Start CANoe or `Tools/canDevice.py`
+5. Start CANoe or `Tools/canDevice.py`